Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Validation Using a Virtual Experiment

 First note that in all the figures, the nonhierarchical model with $|K|=1$, i.e., the conventional NTP dynamic, fails to produce a significant fluctuation pattern fitting the ground-truth trajectory; see the dotted curves.
 This result is in agreement with \citet{ye2018exploration}.
 The corresponding flow trajectories for $M=9$, $16$, and $25$ are identical and the optimal $\gamma=0.358$.

-{ Further note that we have previously implemented a multi-class day-to-day model where each class is associated with a distinct sensitivity parameter \citep{zhou2020discrete}.
+Further note that we have implemented a multi-class day-to-day model with distinct sensitivity parameter for each class \citep{zhou2020discrete}.
 Despite increasing the number of classes to three, this multi-class model still fails to reproduce the observed fluctuation pattern.
 In fact, the calibrated flow evolution from this model closely resembles the pattern seen in the $|K|=1$ case (illustrated by the red dotted curve in Figures \ref{fig:day_9_route0}-\subref{fig:day_25_route0}).
-This outcome strongly suggests that our improved fitting performance is not merely a result of additional parameters, but rather stems from the enhanced explanatory capability of our proposed model.}
+This outcome strongly suggests that our improved fitting performance is not merely a result of additional parameters, but rather stems from the enhanced explanatory capability of our proposed model.

 Happily, significant fluctuation patterns emerge when some travelers think one step further, as revealed by the yellow dash-dotted curves.
 The fitting error decreases as a consequence.
 Note in Figures~\ref{fig:day_16_route0} and \subref{fig:day_25_route0} how the predicted curves faithfully capture the ground-truth trend from day 5 to 16.
 This is also confirmed by observing that the hierarchical model of $|K|=2$ improves the log-likelihood by 24.5 and 23.3 for $M=16$ and $25$, respectively.
 Moreover, the hierarchical model with $|K|=3$ almost doubles the log-likelihood improvement and exhibits better fitting performance from the very first day until day 16.
 All the improvements are statistically significant under the likelihood ratio test with the $p$-value less than $0.0002\%$.
 Fitting performance is less satisfying for days 17-25, as shown by the trailing edges of the curves in Figure~\ref{fig:day_25_route0}.
-A possible reason is that as the experiment proceeded, the participants found themselves gaining little by predicting the population's behaviors and thus exhibited somehow uniformly-random behaviors in the last eight days (see the explanations on this matter in Section \ref{sec:failure_previous}).
+This decline may be explained by participant behaviors in the final eight days.
+As the experiment continued, participants found little advantage in trying to predict how others would behave.
+This led them to take somehow uniformly-random behaviors.
 Our time-invariant parameters cannot capture such a pattern.